shangzhihao/toylora/README.md

 LoRA Parameters:        6.8% of total model parameters
 ```

+> ⚠️ **WARNING**: Catastrophic forgetting is currently occurring in this implementation.
+The model may not achieve the expected results shown above.
+This issue is being actively resolved.

 ## 🔬 Key Learning Objectives

 1. **Parameter Efficiency**: See how LoRA achieves good performance with minimal additional parameters